zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/shadow-properties.md

 # Shadow Properties

-In Entity Framework Core, Shadow properties are properties that are not defined in the entity class but can be included in the model and are mapped to database columns.
+In Entity Framework Core, shadow properties are properties that are not defined in the entity class but can be included in the model and are mapped to database columns.

  - It means that we can have columns for these properties in our tables, but we will not have a corresponding property field in our entity class.
  - The value and state of these properties are maintained purely in the Change Tracker.
  - These are useful when there is data in the database that should not be exposed to the mapped entity types.

-## Foreign key shadow properties
+## Foreign Key Shadow Properties

 In most cases, shadow properties are used for foreign key properties, where the relationship between two entities is represented by a foreign key value in the database, but the relationship is managed on the entity types using navigation properties between the entity types.